-Is the Board of Tax Appeals within the Department of Revenue?
+Is the Kentucky Claims Commission within the Department of Revenue?

-No. In order to ensure impartial decision making, the Board of Tax Appeals is within the Public Protection Cabinet and is completely independent of any of the taxing authorities that may appear before the board.
+No. In order to ensure impartial decision making, tax appeals are heard within the Public Protection Cabinet and is completely independent of any of the taxing authorities that may appear before the Commission.

 Do I have to have an attorney?

-For most taxpayers, the answer is no. Although you can always choose to have an attorney, the only time an attorney is required is for taxpayers that are artificial entities, such as corporations or trusts.
-Many taxpayers who appeal without hiring an attorney are successful at the Board of Tax Appeals, if the board decides the facts support the taxpayer’s position.
+For most taxpayers, the answer is no. Although you can always choose to have an attorney, the only time an attorney is required for taxpayers are artificial entities, such as corporations, LLC or trusts.
+Many taxpayers who appeal without hiring an attorney are successful at the Kentucky Claims Commission, if the Commission decides the facts support the taxpayer’s position.

 If I don’t appeal this year’s value on my property, can I still appeal the property next year?